-It is located outside the city walls.
-It is built in Gothic style.
-The interior decoration – altarpieces, wrought iron work and chapels – is Baroque.
+It is located just outside the city.
+It is in the Gothic style.
+Its interior design is Baroque, and includes altarpieces, wrought ironwork and chapels.
 The choir stalls are located in the central nave and are in beautiful Plateresque style.
 There is also an important Gothic font, in trefoil form.
 There is a stunning Romanesque-Gothic statue of El Cristo de la Pelota.
 The sacristy is decorated with paintings and large mirrors.
-The chapter house and cloister are home to the Diocesan Museum, with highly relevant sculptures and precious metal work.
+The chapterhouse and cloister house is in the Diocesan Museum, which houses very significant sculptures and metalwork.

 - Construction: Cathedral

 - Setting: Bishop’s Palace, Church of San Andrés, Church of Santiago, Church of San Francisco, Convent of El Carmen and Shrine.

 From Monday to SundayFrom 10:00 AM to 1:00 PM From 5:00 PM to 8:00 PM

 From Monday to SundayFrom 10:00 AM to 1:00 PM From 4:00 PM to 6:00 PM

 The sacristy and cloister can be visited as part of a guided tour.Saturdays: guided tours at 12.00 pm for individual visitors.